Kristen Bell: Mental health

+Beliefs and interests

 At age 11, Bell became a vegetarian.
-In an interview with PETA, Bell stated, "I have always been an animal lover.
+In an interview with PETA, Bell discussed her pets, "I have always been an animal lover.
 I had a hard time disassociating the animals I cuddled with—dogs and cats, for example—from the animals on my plate, and I never really cared for the taste of meat.
 I always loved my Brussels sprouts!".
-By 2012 Bell had become vegan with Shepard after watching the documentary Forks Over Knives.
-During her first pregnancy, she returned to eating dairy products and eggs, however.
+By 2012, Bell and Shepard had become vegan after watching the documentary Forks Over Knives.
+However, during her first pregnancy she went back to eating dairy products and eggs.

+Bell has said that she is non-religious and identifies as a humanist.
+She and her husband Dax Shepard are pro-vaccination.
+Bell supported and campaigned for Barack Obama during the 2008 United States presidential election.
+Along with Rashida Jones, she visited college campuses in Missouri to discuss the candidates and encourage voter registration.
+Bell showed support for the Writers Guild of America in the writers' strike, appearing in the picket lines in December 2007, stating, "the writers are just looking for some fairness".